adunkman/dunkman.me/app/content/blog/2017/replacing-pow-with-puma-dev.md

 # Migrating from pow to puma-dev

-Although I could have upgraded Pow to fix the issue, Pow hasn’t been working well with features required to build more modern apps like websockets and SSL certificates — so I was well ready to move along to something new.
+Although I could have upgraded Pow to fix the issue, Pow hasn’t been working well with features required to build more modern apps like WebSockets and SSL certificates — so I was well ready to move along to something new.
 My upgrade steps:

 1. Uninstalled pow.